timescale/docs/promscale/manage-data/retention.md

 ```sql
 SELECT prom_api.get_metric_retention_period('container_cpu_usage_seconds_total');
 ```
-It returns the default retention if no specific retention has been set for the metric.
+If no specific retention has been set for the metric, this returns the default retention.

 Reset an overridden metric retention period to the default by using the function `prom_api.reset_metric_retention_period(metric_name TEXT)`